Cambridge Global Health Partnerships Logo

 Read our statement on Myanmar

-In Myanmar, many medical schools, emergency care settings and public hospitals are closed.
-CGHP – in conjunction with the Royal College of Paediatrician and Child Health (RCPCH) – supports the making of short, social media-friendly teaching and clinical management videos that can be watched by healthcare professionals in Myanmar.
+In Myanmar, many medical schools, emergency care settings and public hospitals closed after the coup.
+CGHP – in conjunction with the Royal College of Paediatrician and Child Health (RCPCH) – supported the making of short, social media-friendly teaching and clinical management videos that could be watched by healthcare professionals in Myanmar.

-The videos (available to watch here) help medical students and healthcare professionals to manage emergency cases on the frontline of conflict.
-The low bandwidth short videos are uploaded to YouTube and shared on Facebook and Telegram.
+The low bandwidth short videos were uploaded to YouTube and shared on Facebook and Telegram to help medical students and healthcare professionals to manage emergency cases on the frontline of conflict.

-This video tutorial project enables Burmese diaspora and NHS staff to exchange learning and experiences.
-It also enables Burmese healthcare professionals and UK healthcare professionals to work collaboratively, improving team working across the NHS.
-Some of the videos have been used and with edits to support healthcare workers in Ukraine during the conflict there.
+The video tutorial project enabled Burmese diaspora and NHS staff to exchange learning and experiences.
+It also enabled Burmese healthcare professionals and UK healthcare professionals to work collaboratively, improving team working across the NHS.
+Some of the videos were edited for use in Ukraine, to support the health workers there.

 • created and uploaded 136 videos,

-• covering six medical and surgery specialist areas,
+• covered six medical and surgery specialist areas,

 • involved nearly 30 Burmese diaspora and UK doctors and nurses

-The videos have been viewed nearly 40,000 time.
+The videos have been viewed nearly 40,000 time and continue to be used.

-This project is focused on improving the knowledge, skills and confidence of healthcare professionals providing obstetric emergency care.
-It is run by the Tropical Health and Education Trust (THET), with support from Johnson and Johnson Foundation.
-CGHP supports the obstetric training component, and the World Federation of Societies of Anaesthesiologists (WFSA) supports the anaesthesia training component.
+This project focused on improving the knowledge, skills and confidence of healthcare professionals providing obstetric emergency care.
+It was run by Global Health Partnerships (formally THET), with support from Johnson and Johnson Foundation.
+CGHP supported the obstetric training component, and the World Federation of Societies of Anaesthesiologists (WFSA) supported the anaesthesia training component.

-The training programme targets private and charitable health facilities, as well as some ethnic health facilities based in Myanmar.
-CGHP works with volunteer NHS specialists and consultants in Obstetrics and Gynaecology (O&G).
+The training programme targeted private and charitable health facilities, as well as some ethnic health facilities based in Myanmar.
+CGHP worked with volunteer NHS specialists and consultants in Obstetrics and Gynaecology (O&G).

-The team started developing training materials for obstetric emergency online tutorials in late 2023, and a virtual training course on advanced emergency obstetrics for health professionals from Myanmar is underway in 2024.
-It includes Basic Emergency Obstetrics and Newborn Care training (BEmONC) and Multidisciplinary Team (MDT) Approaches in Managing Obstetric Emergencies.
-Following the course, participants get hands-on support from O&G mentors based in Myanmar for practical aspects of managing emergency obstetric cases.
+The team began developing training materials for obstetric emergency online tutorials in late 2023, and a virtual training course on advanced emergency obstetrics for health professionals from Myanmar took place in 2024.
+It included Basic Emergency Obstetrics and Newborn Care training (BEmONC) and Multidisciplinary Team (MDT) Approaches in Managing Obstetric Emergencies.
+Following the course, participants received hands-on support from O&G mentors based in Myanmar for practical aspects of managing emergency obstetric cases.

 Inspired by Dr Thinn Thinn Hlaing, a Burmese doctor living in the UK, this partnership was set up in 2013 to address Myanmar’s devastatingly high volume of trauma cases – the majority of which are linked to road traffic accidents.
 Improving patient care from the point of injury through to rehabilitation, the train-the-trainer model helped 1,000 health professionals in Myanmar acquire new trauma management skills and enabled multidisciplinary teams to work together.
 Partners in Yangon also worked with the Cambridge team to develop a new national trauma pathway, to improve patient outcomes following trauma.